chris-short/chrisshort.net/content/cfp/security-at-cloud-native-speed.md

 * Troubleshoot the lowest layers first
 * Containers are made with layers
-* Build a software pipeline that application and infrastructure changes can flow through
+* Build software pipelines that application and infrastructure changes can flow through

 ### Elements of a container pipeline